Plan an Easy-Going Office Relocation

 How to Plan an Easy-Going Office Relocation

-While moving from one home to another can be hectic, moving a business involves even much more complications.
-The process is much more exhaustive than transporting desks and office appliances, such as computers, photocopiers, printers etc from one establishment to another.
-Planning ahead in detail is the key to manage the move as seamless as possible while avoiding any downtime or confusion.
+While moving from one home to another can be hectic, moving a business involves even more complications.
+The process is much more exhaustive than transporting desks and office appliances, such as computers, photocopiers, printers, etc., from one establishment to another.
+Planning ahead in detail is the key to managing the move as smoothly as possible while avoiding downtime or confusion.

 Plan ahead

-Don’t fall for the false presumption that your office move will go smoothly by itself or you risk to end up racing for furniture or unresolved issues just a few days before moving.
-Instead of that, you should start preparing a checklist pointing out the tasks and timeline you need to follow and use it as a guide to keep the move organized.
+Don’t fall for the false presumption that your office move will go smoothly by itself.
+Otherwise, you risk racing for furniture or unresolved issues just a few days before moving.
+Instead, you should start preparing a checklist pointing out the tasks and timeline you need to follow and use it as a guide to keep the move organized.

-Every office move is unique and so your tasks list, but you can still employ some of the ready-to-view office move checklists on the internet to make sure that you’ve considered all the key factors and nothing is left out.
+Every office move is unique, and so is your task list, but you can still employ some of the ready-to-view office move checklists on the internet to ensure that you’ve considered all the key factors and that nothing is left out.

-The best way to organize the sequences of actions is by time scale: things that need to be done early in advance, things that can be done right before the move and things that are to be done on the big day.
-A moving calendar is the best solution for minimizing the impact of the move on your business.
-Another way to create a smoother move is to invest in a Security camera system for each office location in order to protect business stock from being stolen during the transfer.
+The best way to organize the sequences of actions is by time scale: things that need to be done early in advance, things that can be done right before the move, and things that are to be done on the big day.
+A moving calendar is the best solution for minimizing the move’s impact on your business.
+Another way to create a smoother move is to invest in a Security camera system for each office location to protect business stock from being stolen during the transfer.

 Consider your occupancy needs

-Before looking for a new space it is a worthwhile exercise to perform an occupancy review and spend some time understanding the workspace requirements of your business.
-This is a good time to work out how much space is actually used and necessary, but in order to determine how much office space your business actually needs you should also include in the equation the expectations for the growth of your business over the next few years.
-It is a wise idea to have some additional space in reserve to accommodate future growth than to face another office move after only a short period of time.
+Before looking for a new space, it is worthwhile to perform an occupancy review and spend some time understanding the workspace requirements of your business.
+This is a good time to work out how much space is actually used and necessary, but to determine how much office space your business actually needs you should also include in the equation the expectations for the growth of your business over the next few years.
+It is a wise idea to have some additional space in reserve to accommodate future growth rather than face another office move after only a short period.

 Create a new office floor plan

-Once the numbers resulting from your occupancy audit are available you will have an idea about how big the new place should be so you can start preparing a floor plan of your new office.
-A floor plan is a great way to bridge the gap between ideas and visualisation, allowing you to plan, preview and make any necessary adjustments prior to contracting furniture or services for the new space, thus saving you both time and money.
+Once the numbers resulting from your occupancy audit are available, you will know how big the new place should be so you can start preparing a floor plan for your new office.
+A floor plan is a great way to bridge the gap between ideas and visualization, allowing you to plan, preview, and make any necessary adjustments before contracting furniture or services for the new space, thus saving you both time and money.

-With a floor layout before your eyes, you should be able to estimate the exact amount of furniture needed to accommodate employees as well as expected guests.
-At the same time you will avoid ordering too much furniture, so that walkways are too narrow, or not being able to fit everything, and ultimately you will get a feel for the layout of the office.
-This helps design the space to make it efficient, and also determine where to place things like white boards, electrical outlets, etc, before getting the furniture in.
+With a floor layout before your eyes, you should be able to estimate the exact amount of furniture needed to accommodate employees and expected guests.
+At the same time, you will avoid ordering too much furniture so that walkways are too narrow or unable to fit everything, and ultimately, you will get a feel for the layout of the office.
+This helps design the space to make it efficient and determine where to place things like whiteboards, electrical outlets, etc, before getting the furniture in.

-How to choose the right floor planning tool?
+How do you choose the right floor planning tool?

-A simple Google search shows that there are a lot of floor planning solutions on the Internet.
-But what factors you should consider when selecting the best app for you?
+A simple Google search shows that there are many floor planning solutions on the Internet.
+But what factors should you consider when selecting the best app for you?

-A good tool should allow you to easily draw your empty suite space at scale, with wall placements, doors and windows, flooring options.
-Further, you should be able to select from a large range of office furniture, appliances and decor to mix-and-match and review how well the pieces you consider ordering it.
-There are floor planning tools that even feature a 3D view, which is great to be able to preview how space will actually look like from all angles.
-Another useful features you should look for are the ones allowing you to save, share and generate quality printouts or exports of your work.
+A good tool should allow you to easily draw your empty suite space at scale, with wall placements, doors and windows, and flooring options.
+Further, you should be able to select from a large range of office furniture, appliances, and decor to mix and match and review how well the pieces you consider ordering.
+There are floor planning tools that even feature a 3D view, which is great for previewing how space will actually look from all angles.
+Another useful feature you should look for is the one that allows you to save, share, and generate quality printouts or exports of your work.

-If you consider that space planning software is a complicated matter and is for trained experts only, you will be happy to hear that some of such recent apps are designed to be used by anyone, without prior knowledge of using floor planning software.
+Suppose you consider space planning software complicated and only for trained experts.
+In that case, you will be happy to hear that some recent apps are designed for anyone without prior knowledge of floor planning software.

-From a cost perspective, some of the available solutions are free or very affordable.
-PlanningWiz, for example, is a subscription based cloud solution with a free account allowing to create up to five projects for no costs.
+From a cost perspective, some available solutions are free or very affordable.
+PlanningWiz, for example, is a subscription-based cloud solution with a free account allowing you to create up to five projects for free.

-While office relocation it’s a challenging mission, great project and space planning can guarantee a successful move.
-Floor planning apps are great to try out ideas before committing to them in the real life and a real moving hack when it comes to relocating your office.
+While office relocation is a challenging mission, great project, and space planning can guarantee a successful move.
+Floor planning apps are great for trying out ideas before committing to them in real life and a real moving hack when it comes to relocating your office.

 Have you moved your office recently?
 Is there anything you would have done differently?
-If so, please share your thoughts about this article and your own experience in comments.
+Please share your thoughts about this article and your experience in the comments.

 How to Plan an Easy-Going Office Relocation was last modified: by